6.3 Module graph with imports

 Step 6

-At this point the graph has three nodes:
+At this particular juncture, the module graph consists of three nodes:

 Step 8